sdelaughter/ifname_helpers/README.md

 # ifname_helpers
-helper scripts to get interface names and numbers corresponding to local and remote IPs
+Assorted helper scripts to get interface names and numbers corresponding to local and remote IPs.
+Note that interface numbers correspond to the `ip` tool and usually differ from the numbers used by `tcpdump`.
+Interface names should be standard across both.

 ## hostname_to_ip
 - Input: The name of a remote host